sabbadino/mcp-playground/playwright/readme.md

         },
 </pre>

-but i prefer the previous one since it offers the start / end session tool that generates the playwright actions executed: in this way I can instruct github copilot to start from this file to add the required test checks
+The fomer offers the start / end session tool that generates the playwright actions executed: in this way I can instruct github copilot to start from this file to add the required test checks

+The latter expose the tool browser_snapshot that allows to return to the LLM a good description of the page